A Community With Modern Urban Problems 9,000 Years Ago

 Changes over time in the shape of leg bone cross-sections showed that community members in the Late period of Çatalhöyük walked significantly more than early residents.
 That suggests residents had to move farming and grazing further from the community as time went on, Larsen said, adding:

-Other research suggests that the climate in the Middle East became drier during the course of Çatalhöyük’s history, which made farming more difficult.
+Other research suggests that the climate in the Middle East became drier over the course of Çatalhöyük’s history, which made farming more difficult.
 Findings from the new study suggest that residents suffered from a high infection rate, most likely due to crowding and poor hygiene.
 Up to one-third of remains from the Early period show evidence of infections on their bones.

 During its peak in population, houses were built like apartments with no space between them — residents came and left through ladders to the roofs of the houses.
 Excavations showed that interior walls and floors were re-plastered many times with clay.

-And while the residents kept their floors mostly debris-free, analysis of house walls and floors showed traces of animal and human fecal matter.
+While the residents kept their floors mostly debris-free, analysis of house walls and floors showed traces of animal and human fecal matter.
 Larsen said:

 The crowded conditions in Çatalhöyük may have also contributed to high levels of violence between residents, according to the researchers.
 In a sample of 93 skulls from Çatalhöyük, more than one-fourth — 25 individuals — showed evidence of healed fractures.
 And 12 of them had been victimized more than once, with two to five injuries over a period of time.

 The shape of the lesions suggested that blows to the head from hard, round objects caused them — and clay balls of the right size and shape were also found at the site.
 More than half of the victims were women (13 women, 10 men).
-And most of the injuries were on the top or back of their heads, suggesting the victims were not facing their assailants when struck.
+Most of the injuries were on the top or back of their heads, suggesting the victims were not facing their assailants when struck.
 Larsen said:

 Most people were buried in pits that had been dug into the floors of houses, and researchers believe they were interred under the homes in which they lived.
 That led to an unexpected finding: Most members of a household were not biologically related.